 The second high is formed when buyers come back in and tries to force price back up.
 It’s the top of the first high to form a key resistance line.

-Typically you want the 2 highs to be pretty similar in price.
+Typically you want the two highs to be pretty similar in price.
 It’s important to remember that that isn’t always the case.
 As long as the second peak is pretty close to the first, the double top forms.

 The pattern still needs to be confirmed though.
 If not it could turn into another pattern.
-Take our candlesticks patterns course.

 How to Trade Double Top Patterns